WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 7th February 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

+After our exploration of using video sensing, with the laptop camera, in the last session we are going to extend this and introduce the important topic of Scratch ***clones*** at the next session.

+We will build up the code on the screen for you to follow along, or you can look at a powerpoint presentation to get you going.
+The link is [Clones and Cloning_WBL Code Club.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQCiIX6zHqU9TZlicNbhJusRAS4VLys1d78zdWrkYwPzbjg?e=C5FiEb).

-We will start our Scratch coding for 2026 by exploring how to code a game using *video motion sensing*, where we use the laptop camera to detect your body motion and cause the sprites to move accordingly.
-We will use starter code for this project, and you can find the starter project here: [Video Motion Sensing Starter Project](https://scratch.mit.edu/projects/1140871196/editor/).
-You can look at the instructions for this project in a powerpoint file here:
+If you want to revise what we did at the last session - making a game using *video motion sensing*, where we use the laptop camera to detect your body motion and cause the sprites to move accordingly, you can find the starter code for this project [Video Motion Sensing Starter Project](https://scratch.mit.edu/projects/1140871196/editor/), and you can look at the instructions for this project in a powerpoint file
 [Video_Motion_Sensing_Scratch_Game_2026.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQC8JJyfUUmjRp3xaB4RTM5iAbX3a58Y1xTgOWWHTxiyvVQ?e=YxB1S5)

 <!--